 To learn more about the connection between head and neck injuries and vertigo, download our complimentary e-book Natural and Drug-Free Ways to End Your Vertigo below.

-People who suffer from dizziness or vertigo with specific warning signs are a cause for concern.
+People who suffer from central or peripheral vertigo with specific warning signs are a cause for concern.
 Watch out for these added symptoms:

 If several of the above-listed symptoms are present, be vigilant.
 If they are severe or continuous for more than one hour, and the patient starts to vomit, please go to a hospital immediately.
 It indicates a medical emergency.

-There is a common theme discovered among people with vertigo.
+There is a common theme discovered among people with central and peripheral vertigo.
 Most suffered from a head or neck injury or trauma in the past.
 Misalignment frequently occurs in the top two neck bones – the atlas and axis vertebrae.
 Here are factors that may cause misalignment:

 Due to the location of your Eustachian tube or inner ear—in the uppermost region of the spine, suffering from a spinal misalignment can cause equilibrium issues.
 Also, another critical factor needs consideration: the bones of the upper cervical spine house the brainstem, which is vital for proper vestibular function.